nMckenryan/Borrius-Pokedex-Scraper/README.md

 ### FUTURE FEATURES:

 - [x] Download and store images for perpetuity in case i need to self host
-- [] Get real pokemon national number (extract from url, Recycling!)
+- [x] Get real pokemon national number (extract from url, Recycling!)
-- [] Add back sprites from PokeApi
+- [x] speed up json generation
 - [x] Implement starter pokemon data from Borrius National Dex (+9 more attached to start)
+- [/] Compile API
-- [] Patch in missing data from PokeAPI
+- [/] Patch in missing data from PokeAPI
   - [] Line up data for use with Curadex project
-- [/] Compile API
+  - [] Add back sprites from PokeApi
+  - [] Handle movelists so they're not collosal lists for each pokemon